zopefoundation/zc.async/src/zc/async/README_2.txt

 Agents are the way you control what a dispatcher's worker threads do.
 They pick the jobs and assign them to their dispatcher when the dispatcher asks.

-*If a dispatcher does not have any agents in a give queue, it will not perform any tasks for that queue.*
+*If a dispatcher does not have any agents in a given queue, it will not perform any tasks for that queue.*

 We currently have an agent that simply asks for the next available FIFO job.